HailsonJunior/ansible-hardening-debian10/README.md

 :warning: NOTE |
 --- |
 We recomend you to use the Ansible playbooks accompanying with CIS documentation.
 In this project does not contain all topics from the document, have been removed some default configuration.
-You too can add or remove tasks as your environment needs.  |
+You too can add or remove tasks as your environment needs.
+You can contribute with this project helping develop the other topics from the CIS documentation. |

 **Hardening Playbook**